This is so long! This is supposed to be an account of the company history, not a novel!

 As far as Besançon was concerned, we were worried about problems with the site listing.
 But the Municipality’s Technical Director reassured us that there were no obstacles in that respect.
 On the strength of these guarantees, we decided to work with the city of Besançon and decided to abandon the Departmental Council’s project at Arc et Senans.

 At the Avignon Festival, Bernard, along with the Mayor of Besançon, met with the Minister of Culture to discuss some of the points to be resolved.

-10 October 2006: architects from Bâtiments de France (national heritage authority) informed us that they were completely opposed to any building work on the site of the amphitheatre because it was listed for several reasons.
+October 10, 2006: architects from Bâtiments de France (national heritage authority) informed us that they were completely opposed to any building work on the site of the amphitheater because it was listed for several reasons.

 We felt that we been had tricked.

-When asked, the Doubs Departmental Council did not wish to renew the proposal which we had turned down.
+When asked, the Doubs Departmental Council did not wish to renew the proposal that we had turned down.

 The project for our own structure was abandoned.